 Chair, World Science Forum, President, Royal Scientific Society, Jordan

-HRH Princess Sumaya bint El Hassan, second daughter of Their Royal Highnesses Prince El Hassan bin Talal and Princess Sarvath El Hassan, was born in Amman, Jordan on May 14th, 1971.
-After completing her primary education in Jordan, Princess Sumaya attended Sherborne School for Girls in Dorset, in the United Kingdom.
-She went on to graduate from the Courtauld Institute of Art, University of London.
+HRH Princess Sumaya is the second daughter of Their Royal Highnesses Prince El Hassan bin Talal and Princess Sarvath El Hassan.
+She was born in Amman on 14th May 1971 and received her primary education in Jordan.
+Princess Sumaya later attended Sherborne School for Girls in Dorset, in the United Kingdom.
+She went on to graduate from the Courtauld Institute of Art at the University of London.
 Her interest in art history has combined with her passion for science in forging the Princess’s core belief that engagement with the world at hand while drawing from the experiences of the past is the key to building a creative and independent future.

-She is also an honorary patron of several charitable organizations and follows their work diligently, in addition, She also presides over the Jordan Handball Federation and is a member of the International Handball Federation.
-Princess Sumaya was married to H.E Minister Nasser Judeh, Jordan’s Minister of Foreign Affairs.
-Princess Sumaya and Mr. Judeh has four children: twins, a boy, Tariq and a girl, Zein El Sharaf, born in 1994; a son, Ali, born in 1996; and a daughter, Sukayna, born in 1998.
+Princess Sumaya was married to HE Minister Nasser Judeh, Jordan’s former Minister for Foreign Affairs.
+Princess Sumaya and Mr Judeh have four children: twins, a boy, Tariq and a girl, Zein El Sharaf, born in 1994; a son, Ali, born in 1996; and a daughter, Sukayna, born in 1998.